munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code compiler-c

-The first phase of compilation in scanning -- you know, the thing we're doing in this chapter -- so right now all the compiler does is set up that.
+The first phase of compilation is scanning -- you know, the thing we're doing in this chapter -- so right now all the compiler does is set up that.

 ## The Scanner Scans